 Is it because people think the Internet offers a safe haven in which they can create an avatar and be bolder, freer … more vitriolic, more aggressive in their opinions than in the real world?

-An article in the Irish Times offers some insight into why and while yes, I was often mad at my parents it was a long time ago and I just don’t feel the need to rant and argue the whole day (and night) long with some stranger, surrogate parent or partner to exorcise some demon.
-But then, that’s what most rational people say.
+An article in the Irish Times offers some insight into why and while yes, I was often mad at my parents it was a long time ago and I just don’t feel the need to rant and argue all day (and night) long with some stranger, surrogate parent or partner to exorcise some demon.
+But that’s what most rational people say, don’t they?

 So how do you explain why a nominally rational person gets all irate when a conspiracy theorist tells you that Apollo 11 was faked?
 Why?
 Mind games could be one reason.
 Some people just live for getting under other people’s skin and dangling a bait in some Twitter or Reddit thread is their idea of fun… Mind you, there really are people who believe the earth is flat or hollow or maybe both and that Chemtrails really are biological weapons or NASA geoengineering the weather.